w3c/wai-tutorials/source/page-structure/regions.html.erb.md

 ### Complementary content
 {:.ex}

-An `<aside>` element is used whenever there is a section of the document that supports the main content, yet is separate and meaningful on its own.
+An `<aside>` element is used whenever there is a part of the document that supports the main content, yet is separate and meaningful on its own.
 It carries a `complementary` role by default.

 {::nomarkdown}
 <%= code_start %>